SodraTech/.github/profile/README.md

-# Code_Talkz
+# Sodra Tech

-Welcome to code_talkz – where code speaks volumes!
+Welcome to SodraTech – where code speaks volumes!

 ## About Us
-code_talkz is a dynamic community of developers who share a common passion for coding and innovation.
+SodraTech is a dynamic community of developers who share a common passion for coding and innovation.
 This organization is dedicated to fostering collaboration, knowledge-sharing, and creating a supportive environment for developers of all levels.

 ## Mission Statement
 Empowering developers to connect, learn, and grow together through meaningful conversations and shared experiences in the world of coding.